 Consistent with its core mission, Raritan Valley Community College provides students a variety of prevention focused substance abuse education and awareness programs.
 These are coordinated by the project Director of Safe Communities Coalition, a state funded program designed to address harmful consequences of alcohol and drug use among 18 to 25 year old's.
-Partnering with Empower Somerset, Hunterdon Prevention Resources and the on campus club: Health Oriented Peer Educators (HOPE), provide alcohol and other drug abuse prevention workshops for students, staff, faculty and community agencies.
+Partnering with Empower Somerset, Hunterdon Prevention Resources and the on-campus club: Health Oriented Peer Educators (HOPE), provides alcohol and drug abuse prevention workshops for students, staff, faculty, the campus community and community agencies.